GAUTAMSETHI123/AWS-3Tier-hosting-Terraform/README.md

 - **Tier 1 (Presentation Layer):** Load Balancer (e.g., ALB/ELB)
 - **Tier 2 (Application Layer):** EC2 instances running Dockerized microservice
 - **Tier 3 (Data Layer):** RDS (MySQL/PostgreSQL)

-In this architecture, a public-facing Application Load Balancer forwards client traffic to our web tier EC2 instances.
-The web tier is running Nginx webservers that are configured to serve a React.js website and redirects our API calls to the application tier's internal facing load balancer.
-The internal facing load balancer then forwards that traffic to the application tier, which is written in Node.js.
-The application tier manipulates data in an Aurora MySQL multi-AZ database and returns it to our web tier.
-Load balancing, health checks and autoscaling groups are created at each layer to maintain the availability of this architecture.
 ---

+## 🏗️ Architecture Flow

+In this architecture:
+- A **public-facing Application Load Balancer (ALB)** forwards client traffic to web-tier EC2 instances.
+- The **web tier** runs Nginx web servers serving a React.js frontend and routing API calls to the internal load balancer.
+- The **internal ALB** directs requests to the **application tier** (Node.js), which processes data.
+- The **application tier** interacts with an **Aurora MySQL Multi-AZ database** for storage and retrieval.
+- **Load balancing, health checks, and auto-scaling groups** are configured at each layer to maintain availability and scalability.